Catholic Education: A Unique and Powerful Gift

 A Three-Pronged Approach to Eradicate Poverty

-All six ministries we’ve identified offer a quality education.
-At St. Joseph Training Institute in Haiti and Brother Beausang Catholic Education Center in Kenya, teachers equip children with accelerated learning opportunities.
-From kindergarten through high school, a solid Catholic education yields brighter futures — and empowers children with the skills and knowledge to break the cycle of poverty once and for all.
+All six ministries we identified for support offer a quality education.
+At St. Joseph Training Institute in Haiti and Brother Beausang Catholic Education Center in Kenya, teachers equipped children with accelerated learning opportunities.
+From kindergarten through high school, a solid Catholic education yields bright futures — and empowers children with the skills and knowledge to break the cycle of poverty once and for all.

 Support Schools for the Poor This Year.

 Be a Blessing.
-Send Children Like Gelana to School.
+Send Children Like Ricky to School.

 One of the cornerstones of Heart of Jesus School in Peru is ensuring that children have enough food to eat.

-All six partners we’ve identified offer food as a part of their ministry.
-At Marie Louise Bayle Center in Haiti and Heart of Jesus School in Peru, daily nutritious meals are provided to all students, and during the COVID-19 pandemic, food is being distributed to families.
-These balanced meals help students excel at their studies and allowed Heart of Jesus School to meet its goal of zero hunger among students.
+All six partners you empowered provide nutritious food as a part of their ministry.
+At Marie Louise Bayle Center in Haiti, daily nutritious meals are provided to all students.
+During the COVID-19 pandemic, Heart of Jesus School in Peru distributed food to families.
+These balanced meals helped students excel at their studies and allowed Heart of Jesus School to meet its goal of zero hunger among students.

-Healthy meals promote heart health, stronger muscles, and a reduced risk of certain diseases.
+Healthy meals promote heart health, stronger muscles, and a reduced risk of certain diseases such as cancer.

 Sister Tereza Gabriel believes that building bonds with children at Shambu Catholic Kindergarten will fill them with God’s love.

-At Shambu Catholic Kindergarten in Ethiopia and St. John Bosco Rehabilitation Center in Kenya, religious sisters and lay staff model works of charity.
-By infusing education and food with the gift of hope, children can develop into well-rounded, faith-driven adults.
-The six mission partners we’ve identified are prepared to lay a foundation of Catholic values — but they need your help to accomplish this.
+At Shambu Catholic Kindergarten in Ethiopia and St. John Bosco Rehabilitation Center in Kenya, religious sisters and lay staff modeled works of charity.
+By infusing education and food with the gift of hope, children were able to begin transforming into well-rounded, faith-driven adults.
+All six Catholic ministries laid a foundation of Catholic values — and you have made an incredible difference!